-The flash:/ keyword represents the internal Flash memory on the PIX 500 series security appliance.
-You can enter flash:/ or disk0:/ for the internal Flash memory on the ASA 5500 series adaptive security appliance.
-The disk1:/ keyword represents the external Flash memory on the ASA.
+You can enter flash:/ or disk0:/ for the internal flash memory on the ASA 5500 series adaptive security appliance.
+The disk1:/ keyword represents the external flash memory on the adaptive security appliance.

 Performing Zero Downtime Upgrades for Failover Pairs

 The two units in a failover configuration should have the same major (first number) and minor (second number) software version.
 However, you do not need to maintain version parity on the units during the upgrade process; you can have different versions on the software running on each unit and still maintain failover support.
 To ensure long-term compatibility and stability, we recommend upgrading both units to the same version as possible.